My Blog List

 A Smoky Bar on Friday Night (51)

 At the next crosswalk, Frida stops to bid us goodbye.
 Rita tries to persuade her to join us for dinner, but Frida says she can't.
-She says she has too much to do tonight—hopefully nothing that involves cleaning or babysitting.
+She has too much to do tonight, hopefully nothing that involves cleaning or babysitting.
 Rita backs off and thanks her for helping us, suddenly turning into a model of politeness and generosity.
 I’m not sure what caused it, but I welcome the new development.
 We should leave a good impression after our bold invasion of the synagogue.

 Frida wishes us a nice rest of the trip and suggests we visit the local Jewish museum.